Whistleblower accuses Twitter of cybersecurity negligence

 Whistleblower Aid said it is legally precluded from sharing Zatko’s statement.
 The same group worked with former Facebook employee Frances Haugen, who testified to Congress last year after leaking internal documents and accusing the social media giant of choosing profit over safety.

-“I wouldn’t say he’s happy about having to become a whistleblower, but he’s resolute in his decision,” Tye said.
-“And committed to getting to the bottom of this.”

-A spokesperson for the U.S. Senate’s intelligence committee, Rachel Cohen, said the committee has received Zatko’s complaint and is working to set up a meeting “to discuss the allegations in further detail.
+A spokesperson for the U.S. Senate’s intelligence committee, Rachel Cohen, said the committee has received Zatko’s complaint and “is in the process of setting up a meeting to discuss the allegations in further detail.
 We take this matter seriously.”

 Sen. Dick Durbin, an Illinois Democrat, said in a prepared statement that if the claims are accurate, “they may show dangerous data privacy and security risks for Twitter users around the world.”